michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 * <a href="https://drive.google.com/file/d/11mwubDhEvnN0DAVWCe5qvBwYhbRIYLF1/view">"Asymmetric Information and Review Systems: The Challenge of Digital Platforms"</a>
 In <a href="https://www.dropbox.com/s/hnlhbnkbk3zmdpi/Economic_Analysis_of_the_Digital_Revolution.pdf?dl=0">"Economic Analysis of the Digital Revolution"</a> edited by J.J.
 Ganuza and G. Llobet.
 Chapter 2.
 37-74 (2018).
 Madrid: Funcas
+* <a href="[https://hbr.org/2022/10/ensuring-your-products-arent-used-for-discrimination)">"Ensuring Your Products Aren’t Used for Discrimination"</a> with Michael Luca, and Elizaveta Pronkina.
+Harvard Business Review Digital Articles (2022)